Fannie E. Hughey: Career

-Hughey was a member of The Society of Colonial Daughters of the XVII Century, The National Society of Daughters of Founders and Patriots of America and Daughters of the American Revolution.

 Color-Music system

-Fannie E. McKinney Hughey conducted The Hughey Color-Music Model School for children from two to seven years of age, and normal training classes for mothers and teachers at the Milliken Conservatory of Music, Decatur, Illinois.
+Hughey conducted The Hughey Color-Music Model School for children from two to seven years of age, and normal training classes for mothers and teachers at the Milliken Conservatory of Music, Decatur, Illinois.
 Along with the musical training went instruction in number work, nature work, bodily exercise, and for the more advanced pupils languages were taught.
 The training school was for those who wish to learn the Hughey system, either for teaching or for home instruction.

-Fannie E. McKinney Hughey's book on her method of teaching music by the color system, "Color Music for Children," which was published in 1912 by G. Schirmer, New York, was calculated for and addressed to babes and kindergarten pupils.
+Fannie Hughey's book on her method of teaching music by the color system, "Color Music for Children," which was published in 1912 by G. Schirmer, New York, was calculated for and addressed to babes and kindergarten pupils.
 As Hughey rightly observed: "Instruction began formerly with the adult's conception of things; the object being to impart this knowledge to the child.
 Modern methods begin with the child's experience, and the things which interest him, and broaden out to include the whole field of learning.
 A child's imagination is very active and sensitive; his power of imitation is just as keen.
 His world is made up of imagination and imitation.
 If we would have him love music and desire it, we must go to him where he is, rather than expect him to come to us with our grown-up ideas."

-"If we would help him to think, feel, render and love music, we must teach him by imagery, mimicry and imagination.
-So we associate musical sounds with colors, making pictures for the eye and pictures for the ear, and in order to make the pictures definite and reasonable the colors are given the shapes of birds, because birds are not only pretty to look at but to listen to.
-Thus the little ones learn to write and render music as they "learn to paint a picture or compose a story."

 The interesting part of Hughey's system is that she insisted it is best to begin music before a child is able to walk, in happy play with its mother.
 Little children, three, four and five years old, could learn music faster and more accurately and enjoy the study more than at any later period, provided they had the right start.
 A little child would hardly learn to love music when it is plumped down on a hard music stool, and watched by a severe instructress while stumbling through the scales and five-finger exercises, its eyes anxiously fixed on the guiding lead pencil.
 No wonder children looked upon it as a distasteful task, and conceive a lasting hatred for music lessons.